The worst debate strategy for Biden would be “When they go low, you go high”

 You can’t kill that with kindness.

-Fortunately, Biden has way more ammunition to fight back than Clinton did, after four years of seeing how a hypothetical Trump presidency fared in reality.
+Fortunately, Biden has way more ammunition to fight back than Clinton did, after four years of seeing how a hypothetical Trump presidency fared in real life.
 It’s time to go for the jugular.

 I’m not advocating that Biden be an even bigger jerk than Trump.
+(If such a feat is possible.)
 When John Kerry tried to fight at George W. Bush’s level in 2004, he brought up how Dick Cheney’s anti-LGBTQ policies didn’t square with having a daughter who identifies as a lesbian—and managed the unlikely feat of making Dick Cheney look sympathetic.
 (Admittedly, there’s little chance of that happening here.)
-When Trump inevitably interrupts or needles Biden, though, there are any number of vulnerabilities that Biden can spin the debate toward.
+When Trump interrupts or needles Biden during their imminent debates, though, Trump will have any number of vulnerabilities that Biden can spin the debate toward.

 Some topics Biden will surely touch on: